DianaNites/cargo-image/README.md

 ## Usage

 In your project directory, simply run `cargo image`.

-The output image will be located at `target/{your-triple}/debug/{your-binary-name}.bin`.
+The output image will be located at `target_dir/{your-triple}/debug/{your-binary-name}.bin`.
 Your binary name will usually be the name of your project.

+The target directory can be changed with the `--target-dir` flag or the `CARGO_TARGET_DIR` environment variable.

 ## Details